Mixed Graviton and Scalar Bispectra in the EFT of Inflation: Soft Limits and Boostless Bootstrap: Introduction

-Finally, we give a prescription for obtaining the correlators for $\alpha$- vacua (which is the most general family of vacuum states consistent with de Sitter isometries \cite{Allen:1985ux}) once we have the answers for the Bunch Davies (BD) vacuum.
-This offers significant computational benefit since one does not have to repeat the cumbersome in-in calculation for $\alpha$- vacua.
+Finally, we give a prescription for obtaining the correlators for states that are Bogolyubov tranformations (BT) of Bunch-Davies (BD) vacuum.
+As an example, we calculate the correlators for $\alpha$- vacua (which is the most general family of vacuum states consistent with de Sitter isometries \cite{Allen:1985ux}) from the answers for BD vacuum.
+This offers significant computational benefit since one does not have to repeat the cumbersome in-in calculation for BT states.